sourcehut-mirrors/chawan/doc/protocols.md

 ## SFTP

-The sftp adapter (`adapter/protocol/sftp.nim`) wraps libcurl.
+The sftp adapter (`adapter/protocol/sftp.nim`) wraps libssh2.
 It works for me, but YMMV.

 Note that if an IdentityFile declaration is found in your ssh config, then it